DarshankumarPatel02/Netflix_Analysis_BigData/README.md

 # Explore Netflix Dataset Using Big Data Technologies like Hadoop,HDFS,Spark,Zeppelin.

-# Also Done same thing using R Language.
+# Also Done same thing using R Language and Tableau Desktop.